 Identify Operational Value Streams

+For some organizations, identifying operational value streams is easy.
+Many are just the products, services, or solutions that the company sells.
 In the larger enterprise, however, the task is more complicated.
 Value flows through various applications, systems, and services—across many parts of the distributed organization—to both internal and external customers.

 Value Stream Definition Template